Tired of your go-to frozen Italian-style meatball? We were too. That’s why we tried every variety available at our local grocery store.

 Rosina Meatballs Italian-Style

 These smaller meatballs were juicy with good flavor.
 Although they paired well with sauce, they didn’t need it.
-If you do sauce then, make sure it’s a good sauce — they deserve it.
+This made them more versatile than some other meatballs.
+If you do sauce Rosina Meatballs Italian-Style, make sure you use a good sauce — they deserve it.

 Pineland Farms Italian-Style Beef Meatballs

-Before we scoured the grocery store for meatballs, I’d never noticed this Maine brand in the freezer.
+Before we scoured the grocery store for meatballs for this taste test, I’d never noticed this Maine brand in the freezer.
 But now that we’re familiar with it, we may never go back.
 Also a smaller meatball, Pineland Farms meatballs are light and airy.
-We loved them most with sauce.
+We loved them most served with sauce.

-For these, we recommend them eating them alone or with pasta.
-But if you are hoping for a good meatball sub, use a different variety — the delightful lightness won’t stand up to bread like you’d need it to.
+For these, we recommend them eating them solo or with pasta.
+But if you are hoping for a good meatball sub, use a different variety — the lightness won’t stand up to bread like you’d need it to.

 Best Frozen Meatballs to Reheat